This was no walk in the park…

 The city of El Mirador covers an area larger than downtown Los Angeles.
 It encompasses 810,000 acres of pristine rainforest, the last tract of virgin rainforest in Central America.

-Dr. Richard Hansen, discovered Preclassic pottery that dated (2000 B.C.-A.D.
-150) at El Mirador, thus placing the Maya civilization’s peak about 1,000 years earlier than previously thought, home to the earliest Mayan ruins on earth.
+Dr. Richard Hansen, discovered Pre classic pottery that dated (2000 B.C. – A.D.
+150) at El Mirador.
+Thus placing the Maya civilization’s peak about 1,000 years earlier than previously thought.
+And home to the earliest Mayan ruins on earth.

 Talk about El Mirador by Richard Hansen

 Here also lies the first evidence of a highway system.
-As there used to be raised stone causeways, that were 3 to 6 meters up and linking the major neighbouring ancient cities.
+There were raised stone causeways that linked the major neighboring ancient cities.
+They were 3 to 6 meters up.
 The name for these is Sacbe, meaning ‘white road’.
-One sacbe linked El Mirador to the neighbouring site of Nakbe, approximately 12 km away, while another joined El Mirador to El Tintal, 20 km away.
+One sacbe linked El Mirador to the neighbouring site of Nakbe, approximately 12 km away,.
+Another sacbe joined El Mirador to El Tintal, 20 km away.

-According to Carlos Morales-Aguilar, a Guatemalan archaeologist, the city appears to have been planned from its foundation, as extraordinary alignments have been found between the architectural groups and main temples, which were possibly related to solar alignments.[8]
+According to Carlos Morales-Aguilar, a Guatemalan archaeologist, the city appears to have been meticulously planned from its foundation.
+Extraordinary alignments have been found between the architectural groups and main temples, which were possibly related to solar alignments.[8]
 For more info

 Places we stopped at on the way, walking to El Dante.
 You can see the carvings that had been excavated.

-That evening, just on sunset, crawled out of my tent and realised that it was time to head up El Tigre.
+That evening, just on sunset, I crawled out of my tent.
+I realised that it was time to head up El Tigre.
 Deborah stayed back, and Eric took the four of us up.
-The sunset was not spectacular because it was overcast, all the same there was a real peace being there at that time, we all felt this and sat in this silence together for a good while.
+The sunset was not spectacular because it was overcast.
+All the same, there was a real peace being there at that time.
+We all felt this and sat in this silence together for a good while.

-This man was so lovely and one of the crew, we didn’t take much with us, our things were put into the sacks every day, and he loaded them on the mules.
-Deborah told me on the quiet that he had some interesting visions and vivid dreams when staying here, and was a bit shaken up the next morning, this was his first time here.
+This man was so lovely and one of the crew.
+We didn’t take much with us.
+Every day, our things were put into the sacks.
+He then loaded them on the mules.
+Deborah told me on the quiet that he had some interesting visions and vivid dreams when staying at the camp.
+He was a bit shaken up the next morning.
+This was his first time at El Mirador.

 This is me, I think it was the second to last day walking, arrived at camp.
 On this day I walked for about 1 or 2 hours by myself, as Deborah thought I was with the others, but the gap between the two groups had widened.
 Waiting in the jungle was not an option, I told myself I wasn’t afraid and I wasn’t.
-I feel like this was part of my initiation as well, no one else around me, just me walking through the jungle path, and realising I just have to trust, and pull in all my energy to keep going.
+I feel like this was part of my initiation as well, with no one else around me.
+Just me walking through the jungle path.
+And realising I just have to trust, and pull in all my energy to keep going.

 Every single foot step, I said quietly to myself, ‘I can do it’, this was my mantra.
 I barely spoke to anyone whilst walking, as it was the best I could do to conserve energy and stay focussed.
 Finishing this was when I realised really how much mind is over matter.

-For us it was a journey of personal endurance and stamina, like reality tv shows where people are pushed to the edge.
-I think we all had our own personal melt downs along the way.
-Michael on the first day got something in his foot, it was very sore, he made it in his own determination.
-Rob had to go on a mule on the way back as he had brought new hiking boots, which had caused swelling on one of his legs because of the water.
-Linda, the mosquitos loved her, her face was well bitten.
-Deborah stood on something on the last day I think it was, but she soldiered on, and she did the whole journey in bare feet.
-The pump for the mattress wasn’t working either, or had been forgotten, which meant for the first night or two we were sleeping on the concrete too.
-But somewhere along the line I think Eric borrowed a pump.
+It was a journey of personal endurance and stamina for us.
+It felt like reality TV shows where people are pushed out of their comfort zones.
+I think we all had our own personal unhinging and tests along the way.
+Michael on the first day got something in his foot.
+It was very sore, he made it in his own determination.
+Rob had to go on a mule on the way back.
+As he had brand new hiking boots, which had caused swelling on one of his legs because of the water.
+The mosquito’s loved Linda, and her face was well bitten.
+Deborah did the whole journey in bare feet, with no problems.
+But stood on something on the last day I think it was, but she soldiered on.
+The pump for the mattress wasn’t working.
+This meant for the first night or two, we were sleeping on the concrete.
+Then a pump was borrowed.
 But looking back we didn’t really complain, just got on with it.

-Young Monica, as part of the crew, a fifteen year old Mayan lass cooked our food on the fire for evening meal and breakfast.
-She was with us either walking or on a mule, I guess they are used to the heat and the mosquitoes.
+Monica was part of the crew.
+She is a fifteen-year-old Mayan lass.
+She cooked our food on the fire for evening meals and breakfast.
+And with us every day, I guess they are used to the heat and the mosquitoes.

-For some reason, when walking in formation all of us along the track, if I was behind, I found it very difficult to walk, I was very tired.
-But when I asked if I could go at the front, it was much easier and I had renewed energy/strength.
-Deborah said when I was in front it felt like I was pulling everyone through.
+For some reason, walking in formation along the track was challenging for me if I was behind.
+I found it very difficult to walk when I was at the end of the group.
+I felt very tired then.
+I asked if I could go at the front.
+It was much easier for me.
+I had renewed energy and strength.
+Deborah said when I was in front, it felt like I was pulling everyone through.

 Before we walked out of El Mirador, we did a ceremony in a circle.
-Deborah said that the ancient ones of the land, had circled us and they thanked us for coming, it was powerful.
+Deborah said that the ancient ones of the land had circled us.
+They thanked us for coming.
+It was powerful.

-Walking with monkey boy, this wee chap was a relative of Erics, he walked with us the whole way. (sometimes he jumped on a mule) he always had a smile for us.
+Walking with monkey boy, this wee chap was a relative of Erics, he walked with us most of the way.
+(Sometimes he jumped on a mule with Monica).
+He always had a smile for us.
 We were amazed as we were so knackered, but he had a way of walking.
-I watched the way he walked and realised, he was walking relaxed, in this trek I worked on my walking, from watching monkey boy.
+I watched the way he walked and realised he was walking relaxed.
+During this trek, I worked on improving my walking by watching monkey boy.

-At the end we all gave our guides big tips, and Eric took me to his house to meet his wife and daughter, whom he was very proud of.
+At the end, we all gave our guides tips.
+And Eric took me to his house to meet his wife and daughter.
+He was very proud of them.

-It was a rocky drive back to Flores, with lots of potholes from the rain and we saw a bus stuck along the way.
+It was a rocky drive back to Flores, as there were lots of potholes from the rain.
+We saw a bus stuck along the way.
 We were all covered in mosquito bites and exhausted but happy.
 I jumped into the El Remate Lake when we got back to the Hostel, for the relief.
-Ten years later my toe nails still haven’t fully recovered, but I wrote on my Facebook posting afterwards, ‘I feel like anything is possible now’.
+It took about 14 years later for my toe nails to recover.
+Afterward, I wrote on my Facebook posting, ‘I feel like anything is possible now’.

 Maybe I should have read this before I put my hand up to go… “No major excavation has taken place at this city of 16 square kilometers so everything is still hidden beneath the jungle.
 Trekking to El Mirador is not for the faint of heart.
 There are no toilets, beds, cold beverages and bathrooms.
 The ants, ticks, and mosquitoes never relent, the mud is knee deep and the hiking is strenuous and dirty.
 That said folks who make this journey will never forget it.”
 Lonely Planet.